Potato salad: Japanese potato salad

 A version of potato salad in Japan is known as potetosarada ポテトサラダ (or potesara ポテサラ), an English loanword portmanteau.

 It traditionally consists of the primary potato salad ingredients (mashed boiled potatoes, chopped onions) mixed with a dressing of mayonnaise, rice vinegar, and karashi mustard.
 Carrot, cucumber, ham, and mashed boiled eggs, corn, and apple can also be added to the salad as desired.

 Russian potato salad

 Olivier salad typically includes potatoes, mayonnaise, boiled eggs, sometimes boiled carrots and pickled cucumbers, and canned or frozen green peas.
 Chopped parsley is commonly used as a garnish.
-For seasoning the salad only salt and pepper are necessary.

 The original recipe included more expensive and special ingredients, such as game and caviar, but over time, the ingredients were simplified and adapted to local cuisines.

+Czech Republic

+In the Czech Republic potato salad is eaten for Christmas as a side dish.